F.A.Q

 • Your personal art is very different than your commission work sometimes, some of it is very intense looking, why is that?

-My personal and art in general is an extension of me, my experiences, and the emotions I am currently in.
+My personal art in general is an extension of me, my experiences, and the emotions I am currently feeling.
 I draw a ton of vent work that honestly doesn't even come off as vent initially.
 What you're seeing is my raw emotions.
 I see my art as a form of communication without constantly talking.
-Sadly sometimes my emotions seep into my commission work which I try to avoid when I am in highly angered states because a lot of my commissions will always come out aggressive, angered, and even intimidating towards the viewer.
-Over the years I have learned to realize why hide that even if it slips into my paid work.
-Hey, others love it and I love being my authentic self.
+Sadly, sometimes my emotions seep into my commission work, which I try to avoid when I am in highly angered states, because a lot of my commissions will always come out aggressive, angered, and even intimidating towards the viewer.
+Over the years, I have learned to realize why I should hide that, even if it slips into my paid work.
+Hey, others love it, and I love being my authentic self.

 • How do you draw/color the way you do?